 The Accountant in Bankruptcy is an executive agency of the Scottish Government.
 It is responsible for administering the process of personal bankruptcy and recording corporate insolvencies in Scotland.
 The site includes various publications and guides on the process of insolvency in Scotland, annual reports 1986-87 onwards, and relevant legislation (found under “Guidance”).

-The Companies List (formerly known as the Companies Court) is a specialist court, part of the Business and Property Courts of England and Wales, which handles cases relating to insolvency of companies and other company matters.
+The Companies List (formerly known as the Companies Court) is a specialist court, part of the Business and Property Courts of the High Court of Justice, which handles cases relating to insolvency of companies and other company matters.
 Information here on the GOV.UK portal site includes forms and guidance, location and contact details, and links to daily cause lists and to the Companies Court Winding Up List,

 The Global Insolvency Law Database (GILD) is the World Bank’s legal portal for insolvency and creditor/debtor rights matters.
-The database includes reports, articles, coverage of recent developments in ICR law, the World Bank’s principles and guidelines and the UNCITRAL legislative guide on insolvency law.
-The Global Insolvency Legislation Resource provides links to bankruptcy, insolvency and commercial laws from around the world, which can be searched by country.
+It provides links to bankruptcy, insolvency and commercial laws from around the world, which can be searched by country.

 The Insolvency Service is an executive agency sponsored by the Department for Business, Energy and Industrial Strategy.
 It administers bankruptcies and debt relief orders; looks into the affairs of companies in liquidation and makes reports of any director misconduct; and investigates trading companies and takes action to wind them up and/or disqualify the directors if there is evidence of misconduct.
 Content on the GOV.UK site includes guidance, consultations and registers of disqualified directors and individuals.